apoorva-saxena/CV/README.md

 [Skills](#Skills) | [Education](#Education) | [Experience](#Experience) | [Projects](#Projects) | [Interests](#Interests) | [Reviews](#Reviews)

-I am a *Web developer* and an experienced *Quality Assurance Tester* with a *B.tech in Computer Science* and *B.A. in Education*.
+I am a __Web developer__ and an experienced __Quality Assurance Tester__ with a __B.tech in Computer Science__ and __B.Ed. in Education__.
 Since May 2016 I have been part of a 12 week intensive Web-Development coding bootcamp to improve my technical knowledge and get more hands on experience with Real-world Projects.

 I have insatiable appetite for knowledge and am seeking a company where I can contribute hands on experience to crafting clean and reusable code as a Junior Web Developer.

 <a name="Skills"></a>
 ## Skills

 - Language: Javascript, Ruby, HTML, CSS, jQuery
 - Framework and Libraries: Sinatra, Rails, Express, jQuery, Node.js.